KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 Autocomplete is an important part of the typing experience, where word suggestions can be presented in a toolbar above the keyboard as the user types.

 In KeyboardKit, an ``AutocompleteService`` can provide suggestions and predictions to the main ``AutocompleteContext``.
-Unlike other services, there is no standard implementation of this protocol.
+Unlike other services, there's no standard implementation of this protocol in the open-source SDK.

 👑 [KeyboardKit Pro][Pro] unlocks a ``Autocomplete/LocalService`` for on-device autocomplete, as well as a ``Autocomplete/RemoteService`` for integration with remote services.
 Information about Pro features can be found at the end of this article.